-- The Contract of Participation is terminated, according to 24 CFR 984.303 (e),(h) - The Contract of Participation is declared null and void - The family has not met its responsibilities as stated in the Contract of Participation - The HOH has failed to obtain suitable employment on or before the expiration of the contract term, including any extension thereof - An intergenerational family, whose HOH becomes independent of welfare assistance, however another family member (or other members) of another household in the same family continue to receive Temporary Assistance for Needy Families (TANF).
-Note: If the family is receiving a TANF child-only grant, or TANF non-needy grant as stated in HUD Notice PIH 2007-20, forfeiture of the escrow account will not be considered. - The head of the family dies and the remaining members of the family choose not to continue participating in the program, and the contract obligations were not met by the HOH prior to his/her departure.
+- The Contract of Participation is terminated, according to 24 CFR 984.303 (e),(h) - The Contract of Participation is declared null and void - The family has not met its responsibilities as stated in the Contract of Participation - The Head of FSS Family has failed to obtain suitable employment on or before the expiration of the contract term, including any extension thereof - An intergenerational family, whose Head of FSS Family becomes independent of welfare assistance, however another family member (or other members) of another household in the same family continue to receive Temporary Assistance for Needy Families (TANF).
+Note: If the family is receiving a TANF child-only grant, or TANF non-needy grant as stated in HUD Notice PIH 2007-20, forfeiture of the escrow account will not be considered. - The head of the FSS family dies and the remaining members of the family choose not to continue participating in the program, and the contract obligations were not met by the Head of the FSS Family prior to his/her departure.